nicopap/cuicui/richtext/README.md

         },
         track!(tracked_slider_value, Slider(value)),
     ));
-    // You can use the `"d"` flag if you want to derive `Debug` and not have to
+    // You can use the `'d` flag if you want to derive `Debug` and not have to
     // manually implement Display
     commands.spawn((
         SomeBundle {